M18 (Pretoria)

 The M18 road is a long metropolitan route in Gauteng, South Africa.
 It connects Pretoria with Thembisa via Centurion and Olifantsfontein.

-It is an alternative route to the R21 Freeway for travel between Pretoria and Thembisa.
+It is an alternative route to the R21 freeway for travel between Pretoria and Thembisa.

 Route

 The M18 begins in Pretoria, just north of the city centre, at a junction with the two one-way streets of the M22 route (Boom Street & Bloed Street).
-It begins as two one-way streets (Thabo Semume Street, formerly Andries Street, southwards from the M22 and Bosman Street northwards to the M22), heading southwards.
-It meets the M4 road (Struben Street; Johannes Ramokhoase Street) before passing on either side of Church Square, where it meets the R104 Road (Helen Joseph Street; WF Nkomo Street).
+It begins as two one-way streets (Thabo Sehume Street, formerly Andries Street, southwards from the M22 and Bosman Street northwards to the M22), heading southwards.
+It meets the M4 road (Struben Street; Johannes Ramokhoase Street) before passing on either side of Church Square, where it meets the R104 road (Helen Joseph Street; WF Nkomo Street).
 It then meets the M2 road (Nana Sita Street) and the M6 road (Visagie Street).

 At the junction with the M11 road (Jeff Masemola Street; Schieding Street), the M18 becomes one road south-south-east (no-longer one-way streets), becoming 3 lanes in each direction, to meet the southern terminus of the M3 road (Nelson Mandela Drive).
-The M18 becomes Nelson Mandela Drive southwards, being 4 lanes in each direction, and reaches a major junction north of Fountains Valley (known as Fountains Circle), where it meets the M7 road (George Storrar Drive), the southern terminus of the M5 road (Elandspoort Street) and the northern terminus of the R21 Road (which connects to O. R. Tambo International Airport).
+The M18 becomes Nelson Mandela Drive southwards, being 4 lanes in each direction, and reaches a major junction north of Fountains Valley (known as Fountains Circle), where it meets the M7 road (George Storrar Drive), the southern terminus of the M5 road (Elandspoort Street) and the northern terminus of the R21 road (which connects to O. R. Tambo International Airport).

 The M7 joins the M18 and they become one road south-west named Christina De Wit Avenue.
 After a kilometre, the M7 becomes its own road westwards while the M18 remains as Christina De Wit Avenue southwards to enter the city of Centurion.
-It passes through the eastern suburb of Lyttelton as the main road (Botha Avenue), meeting the M10 road (Trichardt Road; connected via an access road) before meeting the M19 road (Cantonments Road; which connects to the Centurion City Centre).
+It passes through Kloofsig and the eastern suburb of Lyttelton as the main road (Botha Avenue), meeting the M10 road (Trichardt Road) before meeting the M19 road (Cantonments Road), the M25 road (Gerhard Street; which connects to the Centurion CBD) and the M27 road (Lenchen Avenue).